bazarinitiative/BazarServer/doc/Bazar-Standard.md

 - UserID-PublicKey binding will never change.
 Because UserID is just a shortcut to a ECDSA publicKey.
 - UGC is always verified by publicKey.
 Server will trust any UGC from any where if ECDSA signature check is passed.
 - Time inside UGC is not trustworthy.
 A server can only trust the time of receiving.
-- Real-Identity service is a weak point.
-Client can choose which service provider to trust or not.
-- Account-Inherit service is a weak point.
+- RealnameService is a weak point.
 Client can choose which service provider to trust or not.

 ## Anti-spam